alan-turing-institute/AIrsenal/CONTRIBUTING.md

 It also provides you, the contributor, feedback in real time from both the community and the continuous integration as you make commits (which will help prevent stuff from breaking).

 When you are ready to submit a pull request, make sure the contents of the pull request body do the following:

-- Describe the problem you're trying to fix in the pull request, reference any related issue and use fixes/close to automatically close them, if pertinent.
+- Describe the problem you're trying to fix in the pull request, reference any related issues and use keywords fixes/close to automatically close them, if pertinent.
 - List changes proposed in the pull request.
 - Describe what the reviewer should concentrate their feedback on.